umanovskis/baremetal-arm/doc/09_context_switch.md

 mrs r0, spsr
 ```

 We also need to save the program status register.
-It's normally called CPSR as you may remember, but right now CPSR is already different, saying we're in supervisor mode.
-When the CPU responds to an exception, such as the `svc` instruction, it automatically saves the CPSR value into SPSR (the first S stands for *saved*).
-So when we read SPSR, it has the same value that CPSR had just before the switch to supervisor mode.
-With the above instruction, we copy it to `R0`.
+It's normally called `CPSR`, but `CPSR` has already changed and it says we're in supervisor mode.
+When the CPU responds to an exception, such as after executing the `svc` instruction, it automatically saves the CPSR value into SPSR (the first S stands for *saved*).
+So the SPSR that we see now, in supervisor mode, has the same value that CPSR had just before the switch to supervisor mode.
 Since SPSR isn't a regular register, we have to use the `mrs` instruction for reading it, just as we had to use `msr` in chapter 4 for writing to it.
 This instruction, then, reads SPSR and writes the value to `R0`.

 ```
 push {r0}